Publications :Publication List (sourced via UOW Database)

 - Lauren Leonard : Brain-related Changes after Computerized and Non-Computerized Executive Function Training

-- David Hammer : Self-Regulation in Early Childhood: Antecedents and Consequences
+- David Hammer : Socio-emotional behaviours in early childhood:antecedents and consequences

 - Christopher Freeman : when are we guessing?
 An investigation of the impact on the validity of results associated with the presence of guessing in the assessment of students in large scale assessments programs